apache/incubator-gluten/docs/get-started/Velox.md

 | spark.gluten.sql.columnar.backend.velox.spillableReservationGrowthPct    | 25            | The spillable memory reservation growth percentage of the previous memory reservation size                                                                                        |
 | spark.gluten.sql.columnar.backend.velox.spillThreadNum                   | 0             | (Experimental) The thread num of a dedicated thread pool to do spill

+# Velox User-Defined Functions (UDF) and User-Defined Aggregate Functions (UDAF)

+Please check the [VeloxNativeUDF.md](../developers/VeloxNativeUDF.md) for more detailed usage and configurations.

 # High-Bandwidth Memory (HBM) support

 Gluten supports allocating memory on HBM.
 This feature is optional and is disabled by default.
 It is implemented on top of [Memkind library](http://memkind.github.io/memkind/).
 You can refer to memkind's [readme](https://github.com/memkind/memkind#memkind) for more details.